 CHANGES IN OPERATIONS:

-Sidewalk replacement and condemnation has been reduced to $20,000.
+Sidewalk replacement and condemnation has been reduced to $15,000.
 Costs for concrete disposal are included at $17,500.
 Property taxes on the post office property have been included at $13,094.
 Baltimore Avenue design has been included at $5,000.
 Building Maintenance covers maintenance for city-owned buildings such as City Hall, the Art League, the Post Office and the Public Works office buildings.
-Routine building maintenance and the HVAC contracts for these locations have been budgeted at $51,507.
-HVAC repairs recommended by the Public Works Facilities Manager have been budgeted at $44,500 for this division, which includes $36,500 for work at City Hall and $3,000 to upgrade ductwork at the Animal Shelter.
+Routine building maintenance and the HVAC contracts for these locations have been budgeted at $52,005.
+HVAC repairs recommended by the Public Works Facilities Manager have been budgeted at $52,875 for this division.
+A replacement roof for City Hall will be budgeted in FY 22.
 Supplies for streets, storm drains and buildings and grounds have been budgeted at $119,890.
 Replacement light poles have been budgeted at a cost of $22,000.
 Snow removal supplies are also included in this category, and $10,500 has been budgeted.
-Replacement equipment including traffic control signs, a generator, tools, tamps, and chainsaws have been budgeted at $34,373.
+Replacement equipment including traffic control cones, barrels and barricades, a multi gas detector, and tools have been budgeted at $34,180.
 Uniforms and safety equipment are budgeted at $13,580.
 ARC flash safety gear for the electricians has been included in the uniform cost at $2,340.
 In Energy, street lighting is the major expense, and has been budgeted at $554,832.
 Projected savings from the LED light conversion are $144,630.
-Estimates for vehicle fuel decrease, while the estimates for vehicle maintenance have been projected to increase.
+Estimates for vehicle fuel and maintenance increase.
 Allocations for Vehicle Lease, radio equipment lease and insurance increase, while the allocations for IT Services and General Overhead decrease.
 For FY 20, the bulkhead on Seaweed Lane is scheduled for replacement at $105,000.
 A 48’ drop deck trailer has been requested at $35,000.
-A replacement dump truck, two replacement pickup trucks and a replacement one ton flatbed truck have been funded through Vehicle Trust in FY 19.
+A replacement dump truck, flatbed truck and 2 ton stake body dump truck have been included in Vehicle Trust.